wejdeneHaouari/mini-project-hyperledger/README.md

 ```

 Examine the `node_modules` directory to see the packages that have been
 installed.
-Thise are lots, because `js-yaml` and `fabric-network` are themselves
+These are lots, because `js-yaml` and `fabric-network` are themselves
-built on othis npm packages!
+built on othese npm packages!
 Helpfully, the `package-lock.json`
 [file](https://docs.npmjs.com/files/package-lock.json) identifies the exact
 versions installed, which can prove invaluable if you want to exactly reproduce
 environments; to test, diagnose problems or deliver proven applications for